-I am qualified and have a UKATA Postgraduate Diploma in TA Practice (Dip TA Practice).
+I am a qualified Psychotherapeutic Counsellor and have a UKATA Postgraduate Diploma in TA Practice (Dip TA Practice).
 I am also a Contractual Trainee in Transactional Analysis working towards Certified Transactional Analyst (CTA) qualification.
 I am also a Registered Member of the BACP (MBACP).

 I work in private practice and formerly also in the voluntary sector offering counselling and psychotherapy in West Sussex.

 Where to find me

 My private practice is in Washington and Horsham, West Sussex.
 Previously I have also worked with As You Are, a counselling service for people living in and around Southwick and Carers Support Sussex, a charity providing support for carers in west Sussex.

 Qualifications and Training